inclusive-design/adaptive-palette/docs/TelegraphicMessageTranslation.md

 **The most recently spoken sentence becomes the preferred sentence for that message.** A repeated message is recorded each time it is said, and the translation attaches to its most recent record.

-The log is limited to the top-level `maxStoredRecords` setting in `public/config.json`, which caps every log the application keeps.
-When the limit is reached, the oldest records are removed first.
-Setting it to `0` keeps the feature but stores nothing.
+Every message is stored, and nothing is ever removed -- see [Storage.md](devDoc/Storage.md).
+What a sentence can be recalled from is narrower: `findLatestTranslation()` only looks at the newest `maxRecalledRecords` messages, the top-level setting in `public/config.json` that caps every log the application keeps.
+Setting it to `0` keeps the feature but stores and recalls nothing.

 Data can currently be inspected through browser developer tools.
 No in-application export is provided.